hectorlorenzo/shakes/server/README.md

   syllable of the words (picky, tricky).
 - `dactylics`: a rhyme in which the stress is on the antepenultimate (third from last) syllable (cacophonies, Aristophanes).
+- `same`: they are the same word.
+Rhyming "Homer" with "Homer".
+- `null`: these words do not rhyme.

 #### Example